Martin McBirney

+Biography

 McBirney studied law at Trinity College Dublin and became a barrister in Belfast, before being called to the bar at Gray's Inn.
 In his spare time, he became active in the Northern Ireland Labour Party (NILP), and served on its executive from 1964-67.
 In 1966-67, he was also party Chairman.
 He combined these roles as the first Chairman of the Northern Ireland Society of Labour Lawyers.

 McBirney stood for the NILP in Belfast Willowfield at the 1965 Northern Ireland general election, taking 35.1% of the vote.
 He was next a candidate in East Belfast at the 1966 general election, and took 45.3% of the vote in one of the party's best ever results, although he was not elected.
 His final contest was Belfast Pottinger at the 1969 Northern Ireland general election, where he took 48.6% of the vote and was fewer than two hundred votes short of being elected.

 In the 1970s, McBirney focused on his legal career.
 He was made a Queen's Counsel, was appointed a resident magistrate, and served as Senior Crown Prosecutor for Belfast.
 He worked as a lawyer for the defence on civil rights cases, including one involving the Derry Citizens' Action Committee, in which he defended, among others, Eamonn McCann.